 Free-DC's Prime Search

-project A titan, as defined by Samuel Yates, is anyone who has found a titanic prime.
+A titan, as defined by Samuel Yates, is anyone who has found a titanic prime.
 This page provides data on those that have found these primes.
-The data below only reflect on the primes currently on the list.
+The data below only reflects on the primes currently on the list.
 (Many of the terms that are used here are explained on another page.)

 Proof-code(s): L860, L862, L864, L874, L876, L893, L900, L1112, L1133, p264, L1973, L2022, L2247, L2377